meli111/fake_iris_classification/README.md

 Warning: This program generates a large (over 200MB) .csv file that stores the data, and that due to its size could'nt be uploaded here.

+Update:

+The new version creates the fake iris data set from one half of the original data, taking into consideration sepal length / petal length and sepal width / petal width ratio.

+The model is the same and it is tested on the whole original iris data set.